 By Steve Plunkett

-The public records war between the town and Martin O’Boyle rages on; Gulf Stream’s litigious resident withdrew a proposed settlement before town commissioners could consider it.
+The public records war between the town and Martin O’Boyle rages on; a proposed settlement signed by Gulf Stream’s litigious resident was withdrawn before town commissioners could consider it.

-The proposal, which O’Boyle had signed, would have dismissed nine of 11 court cases between him and Gulf Stream.
+The proposal would have dismissed nine of 11 court cases between O’Boyle and Gulf Stream.
 A lawsuit over police radio transmissions that an appellate court recently upheld in O’Boyle’s favor was excluded, as was an O’Boyle lawsuit seeking “all communications and public records” former Vice Mayor Robert Ganger sent or received over a 15-month period.
 Commissioners were scheduled to discuss the offer at their Jan.
 12 meeting.

 Mayor Scott Morgan, who has negotiated with O’Boyle for months, said he was not impressed with the terms.